chinamike65/hugo-tuolesi/content/book6/book6en.md

 Back to ……………… 232

-Chapter 1 Brief Biography of Buddha Shakyamuni Sakyamuni is the founder of Buddhism.
+##### Chapter 1 - Brief Biography of Buddha Shakyamuni

+Sakyamuni is the founder of Buddhism.
 His surname is Gautama, his childhood name is Siddhartha.
 Sakyamuni is a family caste.
 The meaning of the saint of the Ka tribe.

 Siddha became proficient in 64 arts over the years.
 He became a monk at the age of 29, and at the age of 35, on the evening of April 14, he subdued all demons.

-Therefore, the fifteenth day of the fourth lunar month is the enlightenment day of Buddha Shakyamuni.
+Therefore, the fifteenth day of the fourth lunar month is the  day of Buddha Shakyamuni's enlightenment.

 Forty-nine days after Sakyamuni became a Buddha, he started to turn the Wheel of Four Noble Truths at Varanas on the fourth day of the sixth month of that year; then, on the fifteenth day of the third month of the following year, he turned the Wheel of Formless Dharma for the second time at Ling Vulture Mountain.